CDARS® Frequently Asked Questions

 While CDARS is currently available to provide access to multi-million-dollar FDIC insurance coverage and while overall limits and weekly sub-limits do apply, with notice, we frequently can accommodate requests to place tens of millions of dollars at a time.
-Just contact Promontory's Treasury Desk at (866) 776-6426 to initiate a discussion.
-Network members can access the current limits by visiting the secure portion of the Promontory Transaction & Reporting Portal's Limits and Product Terms.
+Just contact Promontory Interfinancial Network's Treasury Desk at (866) 776-6426 to initiate a discussion.
+Network members can access the current limits by visiting the secure portion of the Transaction & Reporting Portal's Limits and Product Terms.

 Does the FIL-29-2010 that was issued by the FDIC on Monday, June 7, 2010 address the Certificate of Deposit Account Registry Service (CDARS)?

 We are not a “third-party affinity group" or "trade association” referenced in the letter.
 However, the letter more broadly discusses principles that apply to the placement of deposits.
 We have always operated CDARS in accordance with the principles outlined in the letter, and will continue to do so.
 For more information, please click here.

 Is the CDARS® service safe to use?
 Has it been thoroughly tested?

 The CDARS service has been thoroughly tested (with many billions of dollars) and has been designed so as to comply with every relevant FDIC requirement.
 Over the past decade and a half, thousands of depositors have successfully submitted funds for placement through CDARS.